mherrmann/fbs-tutorial/README.md

     python -m fbs startproject

 This asks you a few questions.
-You can for instance use `Tutorial` as the app name, your name as the author and `com.example.tutorial` as the Mac bundle identifier.
+You can for instance use `Tutorial` as the app name and your name as the author.

 The command creates a new folder called `src/` in your current directory.
 This folder contains the minimum configuration for a bare-bones PyQt app.